Drug arrests after boy left 'zombie-like'

 Logan's mother Jade Johns, 31, said they believed someone had spiked a cigarette that he had smoked.

-She said he unable to walk or speak when she went to wake him for school last week.
+She said he was unable to walk or speak when she went to wake him for school last week.

 "In hospital he became angry and he had so much strength but the doctors said he didn't know what was going on.
 It wasn't an 11-year-old child inside that body," she added.